CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/overview-day2.md

 ## Objectives

-In **Day 2**, you will be able to:

-- **Lab 6:** Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
+- Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
-- **Lab 7:** Discover and Analyze Shadow IT Using Cloud Discovery
+- Discover and Analyze Shadow IT Using Cloud Discovery
-- **Lab 8:** Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps
+- Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps
-- **Lab 9:** Investigate and Remediate Incidents in Microsoft Defender XDR
+- Investigate and Remediate Incidents in Microsoft Defender XDR
-- **Lab 10:** Implement App Governance and Risk Detection for OAuth Apps
+- Implement App Governance and Risk Detection for OAuth Apps
-- **Lab 11:** Investigate Alerts and Create Custom Detection Policies
+- Investigate Alerts and Create Custom Detection Policies

 ## Prerequisites